-Analysis | What is the CBO and how could its score derail Democrats’ spending bills?
+Analysis | What is the CBO, and how could its score derail Democrats’ spending bills?

 How the CBO could hold up Democrats’ legislation

 Democrats don’t yet have an official score on their big social spending/climate change legislation.
 That’s a potential political problem for Democratic leaders.
-In the House, at least five centrist Democrats sent a letter to House Speaker Nancy Pelosi (D-Calif.) earlier this week, saying they want a CBO score on it before they vote on it.
+In the House, at least five centrist Democrats sent a letter to Speaker Nancy Pelosi (D-Calif.) earlier this week, saying they want a CBO score on it before they vote on it.

-These centrists are wary of the cost — and Republican attacks about big government spending — and they want a CBO score that they can show their constituents to explain why they voted for it.
-In particular, they are hoping the CBO shows that a number of Democrats’ revenue measures, like taxing millionaires, will keep the impact on the national debt at low-to-nothing.
+These centrists are wary of the cost — and Republican attacks about big government spending — and they want a CBO score that they can show their constituents to explain why they voted for the package.
+In particular, they are hoping the CBO shows that a number of Democrats’ revenue measures, like taxing millionaires, would keep the impact on the national debt at little to nothing.

-Here’s what the centrist wrote to Pelosi in a letter obtained by Politico: “We applaud the commitment from both you and the President that the BBB Act will be fully paid for.
+Here’s what the centrists wrote to Pelosi in a letter obtained by Politico: “We applaud the commitment from both you and the President that the BBB Act will be fully paid for.
 To ensure the final bill is indeed fiscally responsible, we must first have the proper CBO/JCT scoring information before any floor consideration.”

 (Acronym translation: BBB is President Biden’s “Build Back Better” bill, or the $1.75 trillion social safety net legislation.
 JCT is the Joint Committee on Taxation, another nonpartisan office in Congress that does a similar economic analysis to the CBO’s on taxes and spending.)